4 Mistakes You Better Not Make in Apartment Syndication

 How Not to Alienate Your Investors

 Second, communicate regularly.
 Keep investors in the loop.
 Let them see you doing everything you can to make the deal as profitable as possible.
-Even if you do post weaker numbers than expected, regular communication will keep your investors from putting all the blame on your shoulders.
+Even if you do post weaker numbers than expected, regular transparent communication will keep your investors from putting all the blame on your shoulders.

 Over 90% of all apartment transactions are syndicated right now.
 If you’re not getting your feet wet in syndication, your multifamily business is going to hit a ceiling… fast.